hpssjellis/android-sdk-samples/README.md

 These sample projects are Android Studio projects.

-In order to use any one of these project, you will need to:
+In order to use any one of these projects, you will need to:

 Obtain the Affectiva Android SDK
 Copy the contents of the SDK's assets folder into this project's assets folder